sidalton/streamity/README.md

 ```
 This means that the hash in the CHECKSUM.sha512 file doesn't match the hashes of the scripts.
 You should redownload the files.
 > [!NOTE]
 > For versions prior to v1.0.3, hashes were not correct.
-While I wouldn't recommend using these versions, if you must use them, then comment out lines 11-16 to bypass the verification.
+While I wouldn't recommend using these versions, if you must use them, then comment out lines 11-16 in `install.sh` to bypass the verification.

 #### If you find any other errors, please open an issue.